 Unless you live in the country or are lucky enough to work close to home, then you’ve probably spent way too much time stuck in congestion or fighting to get on and off public transport.
-Commuting by bike removes all of this hassle and puts you in charge of your journey.
+Commuting by bike removes all this hassle and puts you in charge of your journey.

-While any bike will get you from home to work, there are certain types that will make commuting even easier.
-Electric bikes, or e-bikes, are a speedy, eco-friendly and cost-effective way to get around.
+While any bike will get you from home to work, certain types will make commuting even easier.
+Electric bikes, or e-bikes, are a speedy, eco-friendly, and cost-effective way to get around.
 They’re perfect for commuters because the onboard motor assists with pedalling, reducing the level of exertion required and enabling you to arrive at work feeling fresh and ready to go.
 You can even travel in your work clothes, which means you won’t have to drag a change of clothes back and forth.

 Another option is folding bikes.
 Portable and easy to store, folding bikes allow you to combine bike-based commuting with another form.
 They can also be taken into most workplaces with you, removing the need to find a secure place to lock up your bike.
-There are even folding electric bikes on the market, if you want to enjoy the best of both worlds.
+There are even folding electric bikes on the market if you want to enjoy the best of both worlds.

-It’s good for your health
+Cycling is good for your health

 Okay, so any exercise is good for your health.
 But cycling is one of the best forms of cardio exercise out there.
-It provides a low-impact workout that helps to strengthen your leg muscles and gets your heart pumping.
+It provides a low-impact workout that helps strengthen your leg muscles and gets your heart pumping.
 Best of all, you’ll burn off more calories than you would during a walk or run!

-Cycling’s also great if you’ve got any aches or niggles in your hips, knees or feet, as it’s low-impact exercise takes the pressure off these weight-bearing joints.
+Cycling’s also great if you’ve got any aches or niggles in your hips, knees, or feet, as its low-impact exercise takes the pressure off these weight-bearing joints.

 Keeping a car on the road can be expensive and so can paying out for public transport every month.
 Cycling, on the other hand, can be a really cost-effective way of getting yourself to and from work.
 You only have to buy a bike and the necessary safety equipment – and we even have a UK-wide scheme to help you with that.

-Halford’s Cycle to Work scheme allows employers to ‘loan’ bikes and cycling safety equipment to employees as a tax-free benefit.
+Halford’s Cycle2Work scheme allows employers to ‘loan’ bikes and cycling safety equipment to employees as a tax-free benefit.
 What this means in practice is that the employer buys a bike for you to ride to work and you ‘hire’ it by sacrificing a percentage of your salary each month (you don’t pay tax on the salary you sacrifice, which is where the saving comes in).
 Once you’ve paid off the cost of the bike, it’s yours to keep.

-The scheme is open to employers of all sizes and we have a dedicated Cycle to Work platform to support all employers and employees that want to join the scheme.
+The scheme is open to employers of all sizes and we have a dedicated Cycle2Work platform to support all employers and employees that want to join the scheme.

-It’s good for the environment
+Cycling is good for the environment

-It’s receiving serious investment
+Cycling is receiving serious government investment

-The first stage of these plans will include pop-up bike lanes, wider pavements, safer junctions and cycle and bus-only corridors, with the government aiming to double the number of cyclists in the UK by 2025.
+The first stage of these plans will include pop-up bike lanes, wider pavements, safer junctions, and cycle and bus-only corridors, with the government aiming to double the number of cyclists in the UK by 2025.
 So why not get on your bike and join them?

 Been bitten by the bike commuting bug?
 Well, you can find our full range of bikes online if you’re looking to buy something new.
-Or if you’ve got a faithful old bike that’s been living in storage then take advantage of our free bike health check to ensure it’s in a roadworthy condition.
+Or if you’ve got a faithful old bike that’s been living in storage, then take advantage of our free bike health check to ensure it’s in a roadworthy condition.